Top 10 H-1B employers are all IT offshore outsourcing firms, costing U.S. workers tens of thousands of jobs

 H-1B and the 2016 election

 Outsourcing is a flashpoint of the current presidential campaign with both Sec.
-Clinton and Mr. Trump accusing the other of doing or promoting it.
+Hillary Clinton and Mr. Trump accusing the other of doing or promoting it.

 In the past, and even this year, Mr. Trump has made use of H-1B guestworkers in several of his companies.
 But he has proposed to raise H-1B wages and institute a requirement that employers recruit Americans first before hiring an H-1B worker.
 These are both good ideas that would help.

-In the past, Secretary Clinton supported increases in the H-1B program.
+In the past, Sec.
+Clinton supported increases in the H-1B program.
 In a recent interview, however, she expressed pity for the Disney workers who trained their foreign replacements, calling the stories of American workers training their H-1B replacements, “heartbreaking.”
 She has yet to propose any concrete fixes to the program.

 The path forward on H-1B: congressional action